 If you think that supporting research and in particular biodiversity research is important while at the same time would love to dedicate a species named after your spouse, children, grandchildren or grandparents or yourself who has a passion for nature, then support our research.

 Choosing a name

-You can propose the name you wish, but will have to explain this choice to us for publication.
+You can propose the name you wish, but will have to briefly explain this choice to us for publication.
 We retain the right to refuse certain names if they are offensive, with political or religious connotations.

 The whole process of species discovery, description and publication can take several months to several years.
 This time is necessary to ensure the scientific excellence of the work performed and that the new species described are valid.
 While enhancing biodiversity knowledge and species description rate represent a main goal, this should not be done at the cost of scientific relevance and quality.

 Is it new to donate and have a species named?